 In general, the model doesn’t do much to consider changes to the natural system, although such changes are a stark reality for manatees and their habitat.
-The presenters discussed the fact that increases in population were projected for the Upper St. Johns River and Northwest region where manatees use natural springs in the winter.
-Yes the springs are there, but there was no consideration of the fact that manatees primarily use protected springs, which are limited in number, and the size and capacity of these springs are being threatened by continually increasing human demands on the aquifer.
-Manatee population growth in the Atlantic and Southwest, they said, has been driven by power plant capacity, which is expected to decline in ~20 years, and likely be eliminated altogether at some later date.
+The presenters discussed the fact that increases in population were projected for the Upper St. Johns River and Northwest region, where manatees use natural springs in the winter.
+Yes, the springs are there, but there was no consideration of the fact that manatees primarily use protected springs, which are limited in number, and the size and capacity of these springs are being threatened by continually increasing human demands on the aquifer.
+Manatee population growth in the Atlantic and Southwest, they said, has been driven by power plant capacity, which is expected to decline in around 20 years and likely be eliminated altogether at some later date.
 Therefore, the agencies anticipate a significant shift in distribution away from coastal areas to springs.
-There are two problems with this assumption: 1) hundreds of manatees could stay put and freeze to death waiting for warm water at old power plant sites, and 2) as previously mentioned, the health of our springs is far from secure.
-In the model, watercraft mortality is predicted to continue at its current level, which is an unlikely scenario given the expected growth in Florida’s population in the years ahead, and the tendency to concentrate human population on our coasts.
+There are two problems with this assumption: 1) hundreds of manatees could stay put and freeze to death waiting for warm water at old power plant sites; and 2), as previously mentioned, the health of our springs is far from secure.
+In the model, watercraft mortality is predicted to continue at its current level, which is an unlikely scenario given the expected growth in Florida’s population in the years ahead and the tendency to concentrate human population on our coasts.

 As FWS embarks on its manatee status review, we must ensure that the agency considers all the facts and all of the potential threats to manatees and their habitat moving forward, not just what can be plugged into a model.
 It is going to take years to understand the implications of the unprecedented record mass mortality events of 2010-2013 on Florida’s manatee population, with regard to changes in reproduction, growth rate, and food abundance and distribution in the Indian River Lagoon.
 These vitally important answers will come in time, but they won’t come by the time FWS will likely make an announcement on downlisting manatees nor will they be reflected in the Core Biological Model.
 Erring on the side of caution and acknowledging uncertainty is the prudent course for the agency, but time will tell whether integrity in our Fish and Wildlife Service is the most endangered species of all.